mrp089/simvascular.github.io/README.md

 Thank you for updating SimVascular's landing page.

-Unlike the documentation and clinical test cases, the landing page is written purely in `html` and is not generated from markdown files.
+Unlike the user guide and clinical test case pages, the landing page is written purely in `html` and is not generated from markdown files.

 The landing page using styling from [Bootstrap](https://getbootstrap.com/), a library for responsive layout because we want the website to be as compatible with mobile devices as possible.